luizsants/SOLID-API/README.md

 Alright, now you gotta to create a .env file in the root folder and copy and paste from the .env.example. 😀🪄

-Run directly in the folder after creating the database on docker: 😃 npm install npx prisma generate npx prisma migrate dev
+Run directly in the folder after creating the database on docker:😃
+>> npm install
+>> npx prisma generate
+>> npx prisma migrate dev